WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Potential Projects that are dependent on various factors

+### Immunology Web Application - Research - Software Engineering

+This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
+For more details see [Immunology Web Application project.](student-immunology-web-application)

 ### cryo-EM - Research - Data Science or Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
 For more details see [cryoEM project.](student-cryoem)